 SPRING DECLUTTER FAMILY'S WARDROBE

-Sort through winter things donate anything hasn't been worn this winter.
-Look for single mitts for textile recycle, too tight hats to donate.
+Sort through winter things; donate anything that hasn't been worn this winter.
+Look for single mitts for textile recycling and too tight hats to donate.

 Look through your closet to decide what you need, and love.

 Check to see if they fit, need repairs or cleaning before you store them.